 Urban environments are packed with hard surfaces such as roofs, roads and footpaths that prevent rain from soaking into the ground.
 Stormwater is the water that flows on those surfaces after rain.
 Often it flows from property drains to street gutters operated by local councils, and these may connect to our large channels, pipes and creeks.
 This is what forms the stormwater drainage system.

-Our stormwater network provides services to about 627,300 properties.
-It consists of:
+Our stormwater systems provide services to about 645,000 properties.
+They consist of:

-Only authorised maintenance crews can safely enter our stormwater system, which includes open channels, drains and underground tunnels.
+Only authorised maintenance crews can safely enter our stormwater systems, which include open channels, drains and underground tunnels.
 These are dangerous because:

 Heavy or prolonged rain can cause creeks and coastal rivers to rise quickly.
 It can take only minutes for waterways to pose a major flood hazard.
 Fast-moving floodwaters in populated areas are a serious risk to life and property.